A Fermionic Portal to Vector Dark Matter from a New Gauge Sector: The dark sector and its interactions with the SM

 The kinetic Lagrangian of $\Phi_H$ and $\Phi_D$ evaluated at the minimum of the scalar potential reads as follows:

 where $\mathcal V^0_{{\rm SM}\mu}=(B_\mu~W_\mu^3)^T$.
-The SM gauge bosons are not affected by the new $\Phi_D$ scalar, and therefore their masses correspond to the SM values.
-The gauge bosons of $\SUD$ are all degenerate and their masses are
+At tree level, the SM gauge bosons are not affected by the new $\Phi_D$ scalar, and therefore their masses correspond to the SM values, while the gauge bosons of $\SUD$ are all degenerate and their masses are

-The only electrically neutral and massive $\Z_2$-odd states of FPVDM scenarios are the $\SUD$ gauge bosons $V^0_{D\pm}$, which are thus identified as DM candidates\footnote{In principle, the introduction of VL neutrino partners could make the $\Z_2$-odd member of the VL doublet a DM candidate, but a mixing in the neutrino sector would require further new physics to account for neutrino mass generation.
-This non-minimal scenario is not considered in the present analysis though.}.
-The degeneracy in mass is broken by the different fermionic loop corrections from $f, F$ and $\psi_D$ corresponding to the different $\Z_2$ parities of the $\SUD$ gauge bosons, as shown in \cref{fig:vector_SE}.
+The only electrically neutral massive $\Z_2$-odd states of FPVDM scenarios are the $\SUD$ gauge bosons $V^0_{D\pm}$, which are thus identified as DM candidates.

-For this reason, and for making the notation more compact, we will label the two gauge bosons as:
+The degeneracy in mass is broken at loop level by different effects.
+In the following, for making the notation more compact, we will label the two gauge bosons as:

-The detailed discussion of 1-loop calculation is given in \cref{app:masssplitting}.
-Here we show that the mass splitting $\Delta m_V =m_{V_{D}}-m_{V^{\prime}}$ can be written in a compact form in terms of the parameters
+First of all, in the broken EW and dark gauge symmetry phases, a kinetic mixing arises between $V^\prime$ and both photon and $Z$ boson~\cite{Holdom:1985ag,Rizzo:2018vlb,Hisano:2020qkq,Rueter:2020qhf}.